Canada Tax 101: What Is a W-8BEN Form?

 How Often Do You Need to Fill Out Form W-8BEN?

-Unless your circumstances change dramatically, your W-8BEN form will typically remain in effect until the last day of the third calendar year after you sign it.
-For example, if you submit the form to a U.S. client on December 1, 2019, it will be effective until December 31, 2022.
+• Your form will be valid until the last day of the third calendar year after you sign it.
+For instance, if you submit the form on December 1, 2024, it will remain in effect until December 31, 2027.

 What If You Don’t Fill Out Form W-8BEN?